vincebusam/pyWebCash/README.md

 pyWebCash is a web-based personal finance management program.

-### Goals
+### Features

- * Import _all_ data from institutions, including all transaction attributes and check images.
+ * Import _all_ data from institutions, including all transaction attributes and check images, autosplitting if necessary.
  * Import transactions more reliabily than the market leaders.
  * Import/edit data from anywhere via API.
- * Allow for more advanced (arbitrary) queries and summaries of transactions.
+ * Advanced (arbitrary) queries and summaries of transactions.
- * More easily separate business and personal transactions.
+ * Easily separate business and personal transactions.
- * Bettar automate categorizing and filing transactions.
+ * Automated categorizing and filing transactions.
  * Encrypted database - file is useless if it falls into the wrong hands.
  * Scraping can be run automatically or interactively based on willingness to store password in the database.

+### Todo

+ * Scan email for receipts

  ---